lesleycw/f5xc-lab-101/lab2.rst

 When we deploy AppMesh outside of a Regional Edge we refer to these locations as a "Customer Edge".
 In the following exercise we will review the process to deploy a Customer Edge.
-In our existing lab environment we have already deployed a shared F5 Distributed Cloud AWS VPC Site.
+In our existing lab environment we have already deployed a shared F5 Distributed Cloud Azure vNet Site.

 Once an AppMesh node has been deployed as a Customer Edge it helps provide two additional topologies for F5 Distributed Cloud WAF protection.